Improving Literacy Outcomes through Metacognition

 - A copy of the slides will be made available after the course, along with further materials

-This is a one day course split over Monday 30th November and Tuesday 1st December 2020, sessions will be 4pm to 6:30pm on both days.
+This is a one day course split over two days; sessions will be 4.00pm to 6.30pm on both days.

 Support your pupils to embrace metacognitive strategies to improve literacy outcomes.